Explore UCD

 Indicative Module Content:

 The module will explore issues relating to clinical protocols, patient preparation/care, scanning principles, radiation dose, and image quality for routine/multi-phasic body CT (adult and paediatric CT).
-Research & CT service management topics will be explored.
+Some research & CT service management topics will be explored.
+Introduction provided to cardiac CT, photon counting and AI in CT.

 Student Effort Hours: